 Back in 2017, the Oregon House had already heeded the will of the people, voting in favor of a National Popular Vote Bill four times in the past eight years.
 But the bill faded in the Senate.

 In past years, Senate President Peter Courtney has refused to bring the bill to a vote, even though a majority of senators were ready to approve it.
-This year, Courtney says he is willing to send the question directly to the voters.
+In 2017, Courtney said he was willing to send the question directly to the voters.
 He could let Oregonians weigh in with a vote in November.
-Or he could let the people’s elected representatives in the senate do their job—vote on legislation.
+Or he could let the people’s elected representatives in the Senate do their job—vote on legislation.
 In 2019, Courtney’s office told Oregon Public Radio that he’ll allow a vote on the concept on the floor of the Senate.

-If Courtney lets the Oregon senate vote on the bill and a majority of senators vote yes, Oregon will become the thirteenth jurisdiction to sign on to the National Popular Vote Interstate Compact, bringing Beaver State voters one step closer to having a voice in presidential elections.
-With Oregon, the Compact will have 172 of the 270 electoral votes needed to go into effect.
+If Courtney lets the Oregon Senate vote on the bill and a majority of senators vote yes, Oregon will become the fifteenth jurisdiction to sign on to the National Popular Vote Interstate Compact, bringing Beaver State voters one step closer to having a voice in presidential elections.
+With Oregon, the Compact will have 188 of the 270 electoral votes needed to go into effect.